 Travel dates are July 19-August 3, 2024

-- Nyamirambo Women’s Center
+• Nyamirambo Women’s Center

-- Kigali Memorial Center at Gisozi
+• Kigali Memorial Center at Gisozi

-- Churches of Nyamata and Ntarama in Bugesera District
+• Churches of Nyamata and Ntarama in Bugesera District

-- Avega Agahozo (Association of Widows of the Genocide)
+• Avega Agahozo (Association of Widows of the Genocide)

-- Prison Fellowship Rwanda
+• Prison Fellowship Rwanda

-- Nyarubuye Genocide Memorial
+• Nyarubuye Genocide Memorial

-- Vision 2020 Community of Gashora
+• Vision 2020 Community of Gashora

-- Ministry of National Unity and Civic Engagement
+• Ministry of National Unity and Civic Engagement

-- Youth Association for Human Rights Promotion and Development
+• Youth Association for Human Rights Promotion and Development

-- Akegera National Park (two-day Safari)
+• Akegera National Park (two-day Safari)

-- Kimironko Market
+• Kimironko Market

 Why Rwanda?

 In April 1994, genocide broke out in this small country of 8 million people, with Hutu extremists targeting the minority Tutsi population and moderate Hutus.
 It lasted for 100 days and took the lives of nearly 1 million.
-In the thirty years since, the country has made tremendous progress in rebuilding, and now has one of the fastest growing economies in the world.
+In the thirty years since, the country has made tremendous progress in rebuilding and now has one of the fastest-growing economies in the world.

 Faculty Expertise

-Unlike alumni and continuing education offered at many universities, this experience led by TCNJ’s own experts in the field.
-Dr. Matthew Bender is a specialist in modern African history and regularly teaches a course in the History of the Rwanda Genocide.
+Unlike alumni and continuing education offered at many universities, this experience is led by TCNJ’s own experts in the field.
+Dr. Matthew Bender is a specialist in modern African history and regularly teaches a course on the History of the Rwanda Genocide.
 Dr. Cynthia Paces is an expert in Holocaust history.
 This tour is an engaged learning experience, not just a vacation.

 Program Costs